-1. Make sure to list your site in search engines.
+1. Make sure to list your site in search engines to improve organic search rankings.

 For your website to get ranked in search engines, it must first be found by them – Google most importantly.
 Yahoo! and Bing share the same search results and are both powered by Microsoft’s Bing search engine.